Titus Flavius Claudius Sulpicianus

 Titus Flavius Claudius Sulpicianus (ca. 137 AD – 197 AD) was a Roman statesman who served as Senator and Consul suffectus.
 He unsuccessfully attempted to succeed his son-in-law Pertinax as Emperor in 193.

 Early life

-Sulpicianus was probably born in the Cretan town of Hierapytna, a town on the island of Crete, around the year 137.
+Sulpicianus was probably born in the Cretan town of Hierapytna, around the year 137.
 He married the daughter of Titus Flavius Titianus, who was the equestrian Prefect of Egypt under Hadrian.

 Career

 Sulpicianus’ early career is unknown, but around 170 he was appointed suffect consul.
 Sometime during the 170s he was admitted into the Arval Brethren.
 In 186 he was appointed the proconsular governor of Asia.
 He may have had some involvement in the assassination of emperor Commodus at the end of 192, and for the first three months of 193 he served as Praefectus urbi of Rome as a result of his marital ties to the incoming emperor Pertinax, who had married his daughter Flavia Titiana.